devoteamgcloud/fr-dgtl-vuejs-fastapi-template/backend/{{cookiecutter.project_slug}}/README.md

 poetry run pytest --cov=app --cov-report=term     # Uses SQLALCHEMY_DATABASE_URI in pyproject.toml
 ```

-### Deployment
+## CI/CD

+### CI with Github Actions

+  TODO

+### CD with Cloud Build & Cloud Run

+Use .github/workflows/lint.yaml **by enabling Github Actions API** in your repository

+This will run linting for every Pull Request on develop, uat and master branches

 .cloudbuild/cloudbuild.yaml is used automatically to deploy to Cloud Run according to your Cloud Build trigger configuration

 *Requirements*:

-- Create a Cloud Build trigger and specify the cloudbuild.yaml path
+- Create a Cloud Build trigger from GCP:
+  - Specify the cloudbuild.yaml path
-  - You will have to link Github repository to Cloud Build
+  - Give repository access to Cloud Build

 - Add .env in a Secret named '{{ cookiecutter.project_slug.replace('_', '-') }}'